Skip to main content

 A vendor can have the world’s best encryption, but it means little if too many internal employees have the keys.
 This is where the principle of least privilege becomes a critical area of inquiry.
 This security concept dictates that a user should only have access to the specific data and resources that are absolutely necessary for them to perform their job.
 Your next set of questions should focus on how they implement this principle.

-You should ask ∞ “What are your policies for internal access to my data, and how do you enforce role-based (RBAC)?”
+You should ask ∞ “What are your policies for internal access to my data, and how do you enforce role-based access control (RBAC)?”
 A strong answer will describe a system where different classes of employees have different levels of access.
 For example:

 • Clinical Staff ∞ Your physician or nurse practitioner would have access to your full medical record to provide care.
 They are the primary users who need this level of detail.